Clek Foonf Review with 2016 Clek Foonf Updates

 My 2014 Foonf is here!
 Pardon me while I get over being giddy.
 This isn’t just any ol’ carseat.
 This is a FOONF.
 I won’t bore you with any Foonf jokes, because it’s hard to get the play on words across when they’re written anyway.
 What’s the Foonf?
-The model I have is the latest and greatest, the convertible carseat from Clek with the dual position crotch strap, improved anti-rebound bar, and REACT Safety System that pushes other carseat manufacturers to find newer, better technologies so in the end, all carseats are better.
+The model I have is the latest and greatest, the convertible carseat from Clek with the dual position, dual length crotch strap, improved anti-rebound bar, rigid LATCH, and REACT Safety System that pushes other carseat manufacturers to find newer, better technologies so in the end, all carseats are better.
+All that hardware aside, is it going to fit your kid?

 Weight and Height Limits